nical/moz-wgpu-update/README.md

 - Bug 1813547 - Vendor wgpu changes. r=#webgpu-reviewers
 - Bug 1813547 - Vet wgpu and naga commits. r=#supply-chain-reviewers

-In practice there is often going to be fixes to make along the way, causing you to re-generate the commits multiple time.
+In practice there are often going to be fixes to make along the way, causing you to re-generate the commits multiple times.

-If so, you may want to pass `--skip-pramble` on subsequent runs.
-The preamble commits any uncommitted changes in mozilla-central runs `cargo vendor rust` to make sure there is no unrelated crates that will be picked up later when the script vendors the wgpu changes.
-That takes time and there is no need to run it again on first run the script did not produce commit messages that start with "(Dont' land)".
+If so, you may want to pass `--skip-preamble` on subsequent runs.
+The preamble commits any uncommitted changes in mozilla-central and runs `cargo vendor rust` to make sure there are no unrelated crates that will be picked up later when the script vendors the wgpu changes.
+That takes time and there is no need to run it again as long as, on the first run, the script did not produce commit messages that start with "(Don't land)".

 If you have already submitted the commits to phabricator and want to re-generate them, you'll want to make sure the new commits update the corresponding phabricator revisions.
 It is tedious to manually edit each commit message to add the revision marker every time they are re-generated.
-The script can do that for you if you pass a comma separated list of the three phabricator revision ids in their order of creation using `--phab_revisions`, for example:
+The script can do that for you if you pass a comma separated list of the three phabricator revision ids in their order of creation using `--phab-revisions`, for example:

 ```bash
 $ moz-wpgu wgpu-update --git-hash 98ea3500fd2cfb4b51d5454c662d8eefd940156a --bug 1813547 --skip-preamble --phab-revisions "D168302,D168303,D168304"